trezor/trezor-user-env/README.md

 and Suite and other related projects.
 Its main goals are:

 - Provide an easy websocket server that is capable of:
   - Launching/stopping different versions of the firmware emulator.
   - Launching/stopping trezord-go (Bridge).
+  - Launching Suite.
   - Send simple debug commands to the emulator.
+- Enable full integration testing of Suite, firmware emulator and Bridge using the websocket server.
 - Provide a HTML page that communicates with the server.
-This allows developers to easy perform the actions above.
+This allows the developers to perform the actions above.
-- To be Nix-native but also offer Docker image to allow non-NixOS developers to use this tool.
+- To be Nix-native but also offer Docker image to allow non-NixOS developers to use it.

 ## How to